-Although Everett was a popular DJ on Radio London and the BBC it was not for certain that a television career would beckon.
+Although Everett had been popular DJ on Radio London and then the BBC it was a certainty that a television career would beckon.

 He had appeared briefly in the 1965 movie Dateline Diamonds, a crime caper in which

 diamonds are smuggled aboard the Radio London boat, while his first television appearance

 was probably on Southern Television's Countdown on October 1966, then making his

 BBC TV debut on panel show Juke Box Jury in May 1967 just as he had joined the BBC's

 Light Programme.
 His Top of the Pops call-

 His first leading role would be for a Christmas Eve 1967 broadcast by ABC.
 How On

 Earth? was a carol service for young people, broadcast from Liverpool's Anglican